 However, for many practice owners who are doing everything right, the secret to increasing patient volumes lies in the exorbitant amount of time spent on desk work.
 Outsourcing those administrative tasks (including credentialing, billing, and HR) can free up a surprising amount of time - which translates into more opportunities to treat patients in your practice.

-How much time could you save, and how many new patients could you take on?
+How much time could you save?
+How many new patients could you take on?
 Of course, it will vary by practice.
 But you can use this patient volume calculator to get a close estimate.

 Download the spreadsheet below to calculate the number of new patient opportunities hiding in your paperwork: